austindriggs/mips-translatron-3000/README.md

 ## AI DISCLOSURE

 AI was used when **generating comments only**, it was not used for code generation, corrections, formatting, or anything else.

+We fully commented a few functions and then gave them to ChatGPT, along with the "gold standard"functions, to reference when it generated comments for a lot of the other functions.